City of Charlotte,

-The City of Charlotte, Mecklenburg County, and the Towns of Davidson and Matthews have Pollution Control Ordinances that outline what is considered an illicit discharge, the steps for responding to violations, and the enforcement actions that can be used.
+Matthews have Pollution Control Ordinances that outline what is considered an illicit discharge, the steps for responding to violations, and the enforcement actions that can be used.
 In many cases, violators of these ordinances unknowingly cause illicit discharges and correct them as soon as possible.
 In other cases, violators knowingly and repeatedly cause pollution and need incentive to correct their actions.
-The following lists potential local civil penalties that can be issued for violations of a Pollution Control Ordinance in each jurisdiction:
+One form of incentive is a civil penalty that can be assessed for up to $10,000.00 per day per violation.

 Additional enforcement remedies are also available, such as cease and desist orders and injunctive relief through the court system.
 State laws also prohibit illicit discharges and activities that cause the pollution of streams and lakes with penalties of up to $27,500 per day per violation.